kmeisthax/remote-stylus/clients/ipados/README.md

 ## Building

-Run the `build.sh` script.
-This will produce a `RemoteStylus.ipa` directory.

-If you specify the SHA-1 or SHA-256 hash of your code signing certificate in `IDENTITY`, the script will also sign the bundle for you.
-Otherwise, you're on your own.
+Remote Stylus supports two build paths: Xcode automatic signing and Fastlane.
+Both require you to first build the project with `build.sh`.

+Please note that if you have a free developer account, you will not be able to use the Fastlane signing path.
+The magic that Xcode (and, for that matter, AltStore) does to sign binaries without a valid team is not available in Fastlane.

+### Xcode

+The Xcode project has automatic signing and provisioning enabled; which will allow the installation of the app on a device.
+Note that it does not invoke cargo for you at this time, you need to build the binary first with the script and then build the project with Xcode.

+You will also need to fill out an `identity.xcconfig` file with the variables listed in `identity.sample`.
+If you are on a free dev account your bundle ID needs to have your team ID in it too.

+### Fastlane

+If you specify `fastlane` as the first argument to `build.sh`, then we will build a `RemoteStylus.ipa` that is properly signed with the code signing identity listed in the `IDENTITY` variable.

+NOTE: This is still a work in progress as I do not have a paid dev account at this time.

+## Codesigning identity tips

-To get the SHA hash of a valid code signing certificate, run the following
+To get the SHA hash of a valid code signing certificate that you have already obtained, run the following command:
-command:

 ```
 security find-identity -pcodesigning -v